jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 and just go dark.
 We could probably get by like that for a while, and even make our product cheaper, since we wouldn't need to hire support people.

-Our product would probably become a power users dream - only useful to really experienced users.
-The only problem is, there wouldn't be any power users to enjoy it.
+But we love helping people!
+One of the true joys of my life at Wistia is being able to problem solve for our customers.

-So those two options seemed pretty terrible.
+So both of those two options seemed pretty terrible.
 We needed a third option.
 A mythical hybrid creature.

-A NEW WAY.
+We needed a NEW WAY.

 ## Show me the new way